Skip to main content

 Largest Donors of Humanitarian Aid in 2021

-According to FTS data, the U.S. ranked No. 1 as the largest donor country in 2021, followed by the European Commission second place.
-Germany was the third largest donor of humanitarian aid.
-The UK was in eighth place (down from fourth in 2020); Sweden ranked fourth.
+According to FTS data, the U.S. ranked No. 1 as the largest donor country in 2021, followed by Germany in second place.
+The European Commission was the third-largest donor of humanitarian aid.
+The UK was in fifth place (down from fourth in 2020); Saudi Arabia ranked fourth.

 The ten largest governmental donors in 2021